MedAhmedDriss/SQL-Portfolio/README.md

-1/Query book titles along with their authors (i.e., the author’s first name and last name):
+#### Task 1/ Query book titles along with their authors (i.e., the author’s first name and last name):
 ```sql
   SELECT b.id, b.title, a.first_name, a.last_name
   FROM books b